-- (1) Salary amounts for Messrs.
-Magro, Anderson and Friedman have been prorated for their length of service in 2021.
-Mr. Magro's salary and non-equity incentive plan compensation were paid in Canadian dollars.
-Reported amounts for Mr. Magro use a conversion rate of 0.79111 U.S. Dollar to 1.00 Canadian Dollar as of December 31, 2021. - (2) Amounts represent the payment of cash-based incentives awarded in 2018 by the Company's predecessor to incentivize the timely Separation of Corteva and Dow from DowDuPont and the achievement of cost synergies. - (3) Amounts represent the aggregate grant date fair value of RSU and PSU awards in the year of grant in accordance with the same standard applied for financial accounting purposes, Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") Topic 718.
-If valued assuming a maximum payout on the Performance Share program, the value of the 2021 awards would be: Mr. Collins, \$9,000,020; Mr. Anderson, \$3,600,041; Mr. Friedman, \$1,740,081; Mr. Gajaria, \$1,650,052; Mr. Glenn, \$1,650,052; and Mr. Fuerer, \$1,320,005.
+- (3) Amounts represent the aggregate grant date fair value of RSU and PSU awards in the year of grant in accordance with the same standard applied for financial accounting purposes, Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") Topic 718.
+If valued assuming a maximum payout on the Performance Share program, the value of the 2022 awards would be: Mr. Magro, \$10,800,012; Mr. Anderson, \$3,600,004; Dr. Eathington, \$1,560,040; Mr. Glenn, \$1,800,052; and Mr. King, \$1,560,036.
 This column does not represent the stock-based compensation expense recognized in the Company's financial statements for the respective year end.
-See 2021 Grants of Plan-Based Awards - Grant Date Fair Value of Stock and Option Awards. - (4) Amounts represent the aggregate grant date fair value of stock options computed in accordance with FASB ASC Topic 718 in the year of grant.
-A discussion of the assumptions used in calculating these values can be found in Note 21 to the Consolidated Financial Statements in the Company's Annual Report on Form 10-K for the year ended December 31, 2021.
-This column does not represent the stock-based compensation expense recognized in the Company's financial statements for the year ended December 31, 2021. - (5) Individual results for Non-Equity Incentive Plan Compensation are detailed in the Annual Incentive Compensation section of the CD&A and reflect income earned for performance achieved in the respective year. - (6) This column reports the estimated change in the actuarial present value of an NEO's accumulated pension benefits and any above-market earnings on nonqualified deferred compensation balances.
-The Company does not credit participants in the nonqualified plans with abovemarket earnings, therefore, only the change in the pension value is reflected here. - (7) Amounts shown in this column include Company contributions to both qualified and non-qualified defined contribution plans, as applicable, as well as the value of certain perquisites or other personal benefits.
+See 2022 Grants of Plan-Based Awards Grant Date Fair Value of Stock and Option Awards. - (4) Amounts represent the aggregate grant date fair value of stock options computed in accordance with FASB ASC Topic 718 in the year of grant.
+A discussion of the assumptions used in calculating these values can be found in Note 21 to the Consolidated Financial Statements in the Company's Annual Report on Form 10-K for the year ended December 31, 2022.
+This column does not represent the stock-based compensation expense recognized in the Company's financial statements for the year ended December 31, 2022. - (5) Individual results for Non-Equity Incentive Plan Compensation are detailed in the Annual Incentive Compensation section of the CD&A and reflect income earned for performance achieved in the respective year. - (6) This column reports the estimated change in the actuarial present value of an NEO's accumulated pension benefits and any above-market earnings on nonqualified deferred compensation balances.
+The Company does not credit participants in the nonqualified plans with above-market earnings, therefore, only the change in the pension value is reflected here.
+Where the overall change in pension value is negative, no value is reported. - (7) Amounts shown in this column include Company contributions to both qualified and non-qualified defined contribution plans, as applicable, as well as the value of certain perquisites or other personal benefits.
 For a detailed discussion of the items and amounts reported in this column, refer to the All Other Compensation section of the narrative discussion following this footnote.